Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-flight-free-across-the-generations.html.markdown

 For a long time I’ve been vegan so I thought that flying was OK, because I was saving on emissions in my diet.
 Fifteen years ago I realised the damage of flying and decided even one flight a year was too much, so I took the pledge never to fly again.

 When I first held my eldest grandchild in my arms, there was absolute joy and a rush of protective love, but on the other hand there was fear about the world he had been born into.
-As a grandma I have to do everything I can for my grandchildren but also for the world's children.
+As a grandma I have to do everything I can for my grandchildren but also for the world’s children.
 Particularly children in the global south in the countries that have done the least to contribute to the problem who are suffering first and suffering the most.

 ### Benjamin